 - Gynecologic exam or pelvic exam

 A woman may have none of the penetrations or she may be able to have some, but not all of them.
 However, intercourse is always problematic or impossible.

 Note: Although most women with vaginismus self-diagnose, this information is not intended to replace prompt medical care.
 Painful intercourse should always be consult by a medical professional.

-There are two main types of vaginismus:
+There are two main types of vaginismus, primary and secondary vaginismus.

 Primary vaginismus is when the woman was never able to have vaginal penetration/s or has always struggled with them, women feel trapped, with feelings of panic and anxiety, being “stuck with it forever,” of feeling inadequate, and “the only one who suffers from this…”